Ireland Payroll Compliance Guide: 2026 Rules for Employers

 USCNoYesAdditional charge on income

-In 2025, payroll tax rates and bands remain in effect with some changes following the Budget announcements.
+In 2026, payroll tax rates and bands remain in effect with some adjustments following the latest Budget announcements.
+Budget 2026 extended the second threshold for USC up to €28,700, though standard income tax bands remain unchanged.
 Employers must stay updated on these rates to deduct the correct amounts from each employee’s pay.

 Employer payroll obligations and reporting deadlines